 It was very important to Katy to keep in touch with her friends while she was going through the most difficult experience of her life.
 She didn’t want to miss out on what was going on in the lives of those in her social circles outside the walls of the hospital.
 At the time, social media and real-time messaging platforms were just beginning to emerge as a popular way of staying connected.
 Her parents bought her a laptop and Katy used the hospital’s dial-up Internet service to contact her network of friends and family through email and instant messaging.
 Though bedridden, using the power of technology, she was able to stay connected, and up-to-date with schoolwork too.
 A few of the teachers had created websites that covered their courses, and Katy was able to email her assignments to the school.
 Katy eventually lost her incredibly brave battle with cancer, but while she was able, she didn’t lose touch with her friends and family, when she most needed to experience a sense of connection to those important to her.

 It became obvious to Christina and her father Basile that the sense of separation and the desire to be connected experienced by both Christina and Katy was not unique to their situations, but characteristic for hospitalized youth, especially those with long-term hospitalization or living with chronic illness.
 Kids' Health Links Foundation was created to answer this need and launched Upopolis in 2007; using social technology to alleviate the isolation and loneliness felt by hospitalized and chronically ill youth in Canada, and keep them connected with their family and friends.
 The Foundation’s mission and its programs have expanded since its founding and continue to evolve.

 Kids' Health Links Foundation believes that positive emotional well-being can be fostered by maintaining family connections and encouraging active social participation.
-By providing technology that enables this well-being, and supports the healthcare professionals who can further encourage it, we hope to help children and teens heal faster and better overcome traumatic medical experiences.
+By providing technology that enables this well-being, and supports the healthcare professionals who can further encourage it, we hope to help children and teens, across the country, heal faster and better overcome traumatic medical experiences.